Venom3103/TradeX/README.md

 4. Push to branch (git push origin feature/your-feature)

 5. Open a Pull Request

---
+---

 ## 📄 License

 This project is licensed under the MIT License.
-See the LICENSE
+See the LICENSE file for details.

- file for details.
+## Made With Love